Monisasmal/digital-marketing-interview-questions-answers/README.md

 ### Q21.
 How do you measure campaign success?

 👉 KPIs: CTR, Conversion Rate, ROI, Engagement, CAC.

+### Q22.
+How do you optimize a landing page?

+👉 Clear CTA, fast loading, mobile-friendly, testimonials, A/B testing.